mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 #> [1] 7.849882e-47
 ```

--   If **p-value is small**, overdispersion is present.
+-   If p-value is small, overdispersion is present.

--   Large **X² statistic** suggests the model may not adequately capture variability.
+-   Large X² statistic suggests the model may not adequately capture variability.

 ##### Overdispersion Check: Ratio of Deviance to Degrees of Freedom